giuliodondi/kOS-Shuttle_OPS1/README.md

   - The ticks show the pitch angle that the Shuttle should have at that moment
   - The solid line is the typical nominal trajectory
   - The dashed line is the trajectory in case of one engine out at liftoff
+  - The triangle is the current state, the circle is the predicted state 15 seconds into the future
 - The TRAJ 2 plot is altitude vs. inertial (orbital) velocity
   - the solid line shows the early lofting and droop which is typical of the Shuttle
   - the ticks show roughly the intact abort boundaries: negative return (RTLS), press to ATO (ATO), last TAL opportunity (TAL)
+  - The triangle is the current state, the circle is the predicted state 30 seconds into the future
 - On the right side you have:
   - a slider with the current acceleration in G-units, the indicator will turn yellow if it exceeds 3G
   - **_THROT_** is the current throttle level in units of Rated Power Level